Why Are Airbags Recalled So Often?

 Nineteen different automakers are currently recalling millions of vehicles installed with Takata airbags—so far, there have been at least 15 related deaths and hundreds of reported injuries.

-The recall affects several car brands including Acura, BMW, Chevrolet, Dodge, Ford, Honda, Infinity, Lexus, Nissan, and Jeep, just to name a few.
+The recall affects several car brands including Acura, BMW, Chevrolet, Dodge, Ford, Honda, Infinity, Lexus, Nissan, and Jeep.
 Fifty million defective Takata airbags are under recall.

 Specifically, airbags manufactured with an ammonium nitrate-based propellant without a chemical drying agent have been recalled.
 These airbags, when exposed to long-term heat and humidity, explode when deployed and turn small bits of the metal cartridge into high-velocity shrapnel.